 In a normal situation, you would have met all the requirements of adverse possession—namely that your use of the land is hostile, open and notorious, exclusive, actual, and continuous for the period required by your state's law.
 Courts have expressly held that planting trees and gardens is a form of possession and occupation of land, especially if you regularly care for those plants.

 You might try to argue that your neighbor should be subject to adverse possession claims like anyone else.
 However, he could argue that he was giving you implied permission to plant trees on his land, since he knew that under the homeowner's agreement, you could never acquire legal title to his property.
 In other words, he was relying on the HOA's protection.
 He could further challenge your right to sue for title at all, given that you essentially waived your right to seek title by adverse possession under that same agreement.
-Indeed, a person can waive his or her rights by contract, and you would have a difficult time establishing why the HOA contract should not be honored.
+Indeed, a person can waive rights by contract, and you would have a difficult time establishing why the HOA contract should not be honored.

 Consider also the practical ramifications of suing your neighbor.
 Not only would it create tension with the neighbor, but with the HOA as well, since you're effectively trying to bypass its common regulations.
 You might be better off simply continuing to enjoy your trees, since your neighbor does not object to your use of the land.